D00Movenok/HTMLSmuggler/README.md

 ## Features

-* Built-in highly configurable JavaScript obfuscator that fully hides your payload.
+* Built-in highly configurable JavaScript obfuscator that fully hides your payload makes it impossible to extract your payload from javascript manually.
+* Powerful client-side bots and headless crawlers detection library that doesn't share your payloads with smart secure mail gateways and their friends.
 * May be used both as an independent JS library or embedded in JS frameworks such as React, Vue.js, etc.
 * The simplicity of the template allows you to add extra data handlers/compressions/obfuscations.